When you know better, you do better – Maya Angelou

 Three years ago, I went into a fancy hair salon to get my hair done.
 I said I would like to go grey and the hairdresser MAN doing my hair, who had grey hair tied up in a ponytail, said: Oh no you can’t go grey it will age you and it takes a lot of work to maintain it much more than dying your hair.
 I did not question what he said.
 Instead I sat there and wondered why he got to have grey hair as he put an auburn colour on my hair, ‘cos he decided I was auburn.
 I couldn’t possibly have been originally a brunette not with that pale ginger freckly skin.
 Two weeks later when my roots came through I put a brunette rinse on.
 Here’s a picture of me in first year at university, before I ever started dying my hair.
 I was brunette.

 The BBC regularly sideline older women whilst their male counterparts are allowed to age in public (I believe let themselves go is the phrase which would be used if they were female) and continue their careers.

 So there it is in a nutshell, my fear when I looked in the mirror, echoed by the male hairdresser, and much of society, is this: If I don’t cover my grey hair then I may be viewed as past my sell-by-date.
 The world will view me as irrelevant and I will be no longer seen nor heard.
 I will be put out to pasture like an old crone, devalued by our patriarchal society.

-Yesterday, I took the above picture of myself and added it to the gallery in the blog post Fifty Shades of My Grey Hair.
-It will be the last one I put there as it marks the end of the two year journey I’ve just been on.
+Yesterday, I took another picture of myself and added it to the gallery in the blog post Fifty Shades of My Grey Hair in order to mark the end of the two year journey I’ve just been on.
 The fancy hair salon went on its own journey too.
 It is now a gluten-free bakery.
 Each time I walk by it reminds me that I am the one who decides how I show up in the world.